 Limitations and gaps in dental coverage under traditional Medicare

 Dental coverage under traditional Medicare remains limited and fragmented due to historical design choices.
-Dental, vision, and hearing services were not considered part of routine medical care when Medicare was established in 1965.
-That is why these services were excluded from the original legislation.
+When Medicare was established in 1965, dental, vision, and hearing services were not considered part of routine medical care, so they were excluded from the original legislation.
 As a result, Medicare coverage does not extend to the care, treatment, filling, removal, or replacement of teeth and related structures.

 Medicare does not provide coverage for the care, treatment, filling, removal, or replacement of teeth, as well as the supporting structures like the periodontium, which includes: